stampit-org/stampit/README.md

 ## Status

-Stampit was written as an example for the book, ["Programming JavaScript Applications" (O'Reilly)](http://pjabook.com), but it has been in production use with millions of monthly users for more than a year.
-The API has been quite stable.
-There will be no breaking changes going forward.
+**Stable,** in production use with millions of monthly users.
+There will be no breaking changes in the 1.x line.

+Stampit was written as an example for the book, ["Programming JavaScript Applications" (O'Reilly)](http://pjabook.com).

 [Known Issues](https://github.com/dilvie/stampit/issues?state=open)